fangyc0211/Maximizing_Xsell_Opportunities/README.md

 This project shows a step-by-step approach to maximize cross-sell opportunities among our customer.
 We first prepare the data for a statistical analysis.
 With some predictive analytics technqiues, we can then identify those customers who have the highest chance of buying a financial product.

 This project is written in SAS Enterprise Guide.
-The methodology used is Logistic Regression with WOE transformation
+The methodology used is Logistic Regression with WOE transformation.
+Information Value (IV) and Permutation Feature Importance are used to rank the predicting power of predictors.